Dyo prasina matia

 The song "Dyo prasina matia" was a great success, as evidenced by the present fifth version of the musical score, and was recorded three times in Greek historical discography.

-"Dyo prasina matia", Kakia Mandri, Athens, 1946 (Odeon Go 3630 GA 7339/A 247232 a and re-issued by Decca Go 3630 31149 B)
+"Dyo prasina matia", Kakia Mandri, Athens, 1946 (Odeon Go 3630 GA 7339/A 247232 a and re-issued by Decca Go 3630 31149 B).

-"Dyo prasina matia", Kaiti Paritsi - Tonis Maroudas, Athens, 1946 (Columbia CG-2173-1 DG 6605 and re-issued by Columbia USA CO 38243 – 7232-F) and Columbia Turkish CG 2173 DT 235)
+"Dyo prasina matia", Kaiti Paritsi - Tonis Maroudas, Athens, 1946 (Columbia CG-2173-1 DG 6605 and re-issued by Columbia USA CO 38243 – 7232-F) and Columbia Turkish CG 2173 DT 235).

-"Dyo prasina matua", Danai Stratigopoulou, Athens, 1946 (Standard F-9031-B)
+"Dyo prasina matua", Danai Stratigopoulou, Athens, 1946 (Standard F-9031-B).

-English repertoire:
+British repertoire:

-– "The story of Tina", Gerry Brereton, London, 1954 (Parlophone CE 15057-4A R 3891)
+– "The story of Tina", Gerry Brereton, London, 1954 (Parlophone CE 15057-4A R 3891).

-– "The story of Tina", Ronnie Harris, London, July 1954 (Columbia CA 22920 DB 3499)
+– "The story of Tina", Ronnie Harris, London, July 1954 (Columbia CA 22920 DB 3499).

 – "The story of Tina", Victor Sylvester and his Ballroom Orchestra, London, 1954 (Columbia CA 22933 – F.B.
-3717)
+3717).

-USA repertoire:
+American repertoire:

-– "The story of Tina", Charlie Applewhite, New York, July 29, 1954 (Decca W86621T5A 29247)
+– "The story of Tina", Charlie Applewhite, New York, July 29, 1954 (Decca W86621T5A 29247).

-– "The story of Tina", Al Martino, USA, 1954 (Capitol CAP.12920 CL.14163)
+– "The story of Tina", Al Martino, USA, 1954 (Capitol CAP.12920 CL.14163).

 Swedish repertoire:

-– "Legenden om Tina (The story of Tina)", Lars Lönndahl Jerry Högstedts orkester, Sweden, 1954 (Cupol 4820 -4885)
+– "Legenden om Tina (The story of Tina)", Lars Lönndahl Jerry Högstedts orkester, Sweden, 1954 (Cupol 4820 -4885).

-– "Legenden om Tina (The story of Tina)", Ingvar Bonze, Stockholm, 1954-1955 (Polydor 4854 60032 A)
+– "Legenden om Tina (The story of Tina)", Ingvar Bonze, Stockholm, 1954-1955 (Polydor 4854 60032 A).

 Danish repertoire:

-– "Sagnet om Tina", Lørdagspigerne Hans Peder Åse, Copenhagen, 1954 (Odeon Kpo 5150-1B DK 1319)
+– "Sagnet om Tina", Lørdagspigerne Hans Peder Åse, Copenhagen, 1954 (Odeon Kpo 5150-1B DK 1319).

-– "Sagnet om Tina (The story of Tina)", Victor Cornelius Teddy Petersen og hans orkester, Denmark, 1954 (Polyphon HDK 3792 – 51729)
+– "Sagnet om Tina (The story of Tina)", Victor Cornelius Teddy Petersen og hans orkester, Denmark, 1954 (Polyphon HDK 3792 – 51729).

-Netherlands repertoire:
+Dutch repertoire:

 – "The story of Tina" in medley "Picco Bello 14.
-Folge", Die Piccos, Germany, 1955 (Electrola OFA 2102-1 EG 8538)
+Folge", Die Piccos, Germany, 1955 (Electrola OFA 2102-1 EG 8538).

 Norwegian repertoire:

 – "Historien om Tina", Inger Løvenberg – Robert Levins Orkester, Oslo, 1952-1953 (His Master's Voise A.L.
-3500 – ONA 1150)
+3500 – ONA 1150).

 Cosmopolitanism in large urban centers favors polystylisms and polymorphisms.
 Colonialism, revolutions, conflicts, refugee flows; the theater, cinema, radio, photography, orchestras’ tours, but also circulations in all kinds of commercial channels in a world that evolves dynamically and anisotropically, form a complex network of “centers” and “peripheries” in alternating roles setting musical idioms in motion, both literally and figuratively.
 Over the years, and as the recording market becomes more complex, factories-branches are built on all continents.
 These offices are taken over by local actors who gradually draw up their own policies: they know their markets better.
 The ever-evolving recording industry proves to be centripetal: the decisions that are taken follow the policies centrally dictated by the managements of the companies and their subsidiaries.
 The network in which the Greek-speaking urban popular song participates, constantly conversing with its co-tenants, is magnificent.
 Discography as well as the musical scores have already provided important tools in understanding the relationships that developed between “national” repertoires.
 The result of this ongoing research is “Cosmopolitanism in Greek Historical Discography”.